Huddersfield Town Club Profile

 For visually-impaired people there are 26 positions for home and away supporters with full match commentary available located towards

 the front of the Lawrence Batley Stand.
-Prices are: Wheelchair users £12.00.
+Prices are: Wheelchair users are charged at the same rate as the Over-60s.
 Ambulant disabled: pay the relevant able-bodied price.

 Assistants for both, free of charge.
 Disabled car parking spaces can be applied for.